m0liveira/EDA_tp01/README.md

 - [x] Add user to linked list
 - [x] Login user to program
 - [x] Save user to database
+- [x] Save user to a binary database
 - [x] Get user from database
 - [x] Delete user from linked list
 - [x] Update update from linked list